 Yes, although the sail is recommended for 5 years old or older, we do allow passengers under the age of 5.
 Operating as a "head boat" we are limited to the amount of "heads" allowed on board.
 Every head that boards is considered a passenger and takes a seat so they are charged the same full ticket price as everyone else.

 How many passengers can the Capt Kidd take?

 Capt Kidd can take a maximum of 28 passengers because Capt Kidd conforms to the highest standards of construction and safety set by the Coast Guard (yearly inspections).
-Capt Kidd is the only USCG inspected charter vessel sailing in the Clear Lake/Galveston Bay area.
+Capt Kidd is the only USCG inspected sailing vessel in the Houston/Galveston area.
 Look for the USCG COI sticker to know you’re on a safe boat and know that’s it’s legal for the boat to carry more than 6 passengers.

 Can I do a "bareboat" charter on Capt Kidd?
 What is a "bareboat" charter?
 What's the maximum number of passengers allowed on a "bareboat" charter?